sashimi-yzh/sashimi-yzh.github.com/index.md

 * [NEMU](https://github.com/NJU-ProjectN/nemu) - NJU EMUlator, an x86 full system emulator for teaching purpose
   + I am the invertor of NEMU.
 The first version was released in 2014.08.
   + Since 2014 Fall, NEMU has been used as the Programming Assigment in the course Introduction to Computer System, NJU.
-  + NEMU got the first prize (1 of 10 winners) in the computer teaching practice design contest in 2017.11. ([news](http://www.sfzx.pku.edu.cn/virexp/xwzxa/gzdt/20170905164802))
+  + NEMU got the first prize (10 winners) in the computer teaching practice design contest in 2017.11. ([news](http://www.sfzx.pku.edu.cn/virexp/xwzxa/gzdt/20170905164802))

 * [ProjectN](https://github.com/NJU-ProjectN) - Nanjing University Computer System Project Series, a computer Ecosystem for teaching purpose
   + ProjectN includes the following components